You can’t assign a right to sue for legal malpractice once you are no longer a shareholder.

 Selling Your Shares Means Selling Your Rights

 Café Holdings, Inc. (“CAFÉ”) invests in specialty coffee markets.
-In 2018, CAFÉ paid a million dollars for a 51% interest in Dollop Coffee, which was owned and managed by Daniel Weiss.
+In 2018, it paid a million dollars for a 51% stake in Dollop Coffee, owned and managed by Daniel Weiss.
+After acquiring the majority interest, CAFÉ appointed two new managers to run the company alongside Weiss.
+The new arrangement stated that a manager could only be removed for “cause.”

 Why Did The Court Dismiss CAFÉ ’s Legal Malpractice Claim?